pacellidomonic/MNIST/README.md

 # MNIST
-Machine learning project using the MNIST dataset
+* Machine learning project using the MNIST dataset
-Using the SVC(Support Vector Machine) Algorithim I trained and tested the MNSIT number dataset to predict the outcome of the numbers.
+* Using the SVC(Support Vector Machine) Algorithim I trained and tested the MNSIT number dataset to predict the outcome of the numbers.
-The accuracy came out to 97%
+* The accuracy came out to 97%
-I have also added displays of the dataset as a subplot using Matplotlib so you can visualize the outcome of the prediction.
+* I have also added displays of the dataset as a subplot using Matplotlib so you can visualize the outcome of the prediction.

+*Extract the mnsit_data.zip folder then run the python code